bgibbs0/ADLabSetup/README.md

 <h1>Description</h1>
 In this lab I am setting up a Active Directory (AD) environment in Azure.
 This environment will be the foundation of future Active Directory labs I will be diving into.
-The AD environment will have two Domain Controllers that will replicate each other, enabling a redundancy and high availbility incase one were to go offline.
+The AD environment will have two Domain Controllers that will replicate each other, enabling redundancy and high availbility incase one were to go offline.

 <h2>Utilities Used</h2>
 - Azure: Used to host virtual machines and create a virtual network. </br>